How did you meet your significant other?

 Was it at a party?
 Through a mutual friend?

 Unfortunately, those days are gone.
-For Harry to meet Sally in 2020, he has to date online.
+For Harry to meet Sally in the 2020s, he has to date online.
 He can’t just bum a ride to New York City and expect to fall in love.

 And to date online, Harry needs a pocketful of dating apps.